GSA/open-gsa-redesign/_apidocs/assistance-subaward-reporting-public-api.md

 Status Name | Value
 ----- | -----
 Published | Returns all published subaward information pertaining to contract.
 If no status is passed, the default will return all published records.
 Deleted | Returns deleted records that were submitted for the contract.
-Delete must be passed as a status to return deletd records
+Delete must be passed as a status to return deleted records

 ## GET Assistance Response Parameters